dotnet/docs/docs/core/diagnostics/overservability-applicationinsights.md

 > [!Note]
 > Replace the value with the one from your instance.

+## 4. Examine your app in Application Insights

 When you run the application, telemetry will be sent to Application Insights.
 You should now get logs, metrics, and distributed traces for your application.
+Open the Application Insights resource in the Azure Portal.

 :::row:::
    :::column span="":::